ARM-software/Tool-Solutions/docker/pytorch-aarch64/README.md

   * For a base build:

     ```  > ./build.sh --build-type base ```

+    This will generate an image named 'DockerTest/ubuntu/base'.

+PyTorch can optionally be built with oneDNN, using the '--onednn' or '--dnnl' flag.
+By default this will use AArch64 optimised primitives from Arm Compute Library where available.
+Specifying `--onednn reference` will disable Compute Library primitives and use oneDNN's reference C++ kernels throughout.

 ## Running the Docker image
 To run the finished image: